 In 1994, he won a Full bright scholarship and got his Master’s in Education from Harvard Graduate School of Education with a concentration in International Education.
 He returned to India to continue his work with the education of Tibetan refugee children.
 As a leading Tibetan educationalist, between 1997 – 2001, Karma was a member of the first Tibetan National Education Policy Committee that helped to draft the first policy document for Tibetan education in exile.

-Over the past eighteen years, as the Executive Director at TCEF, he has traveled extensively all over the country doing well over a hundred presentations on Tibet, Tibetan culture, and the educational needs of Tibetan children in exile.
+Over the past twenty years, as the Executive Director at TCEF, he has traveled extensively all over the country doing well over a hundred presentations on Tibet, Tibetan culture, and the educational needs of Tibetan children in exile.
 He is in love with his people and culture and is passionate about sharing it with Western audiences.